liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 new block-local reverse replay design that stores only a small local state window during backward without creating large forward boundary caches.

+The first block-local reverse replay prototype confirms the memory mechanism: with `backward_replay_block_size=30`, the full 40-shot one-iteration remat peak drops to `2160.7397 MiB`, below the production checkpoint=10 peak (`2621.7451 MiB`).
+Loss diff is `0.0` and raw `vp.grad` max abs diff is `4.5449e-07`.
+The cost is speed: total time becomes `47.0796 s` versus production `29.1558 s` (`0.6193x`).
+This proves the memory issue is solvable, but the naive prototype recomputes prefixes too often.
+The next design must retain the low-memory property while avoiding repeated full-prefix replay.

 Do not use full `torch.autograd.profiler` as the next step for this route.
 Observed-pressure short gates can be numerically invalid, while finite `nt=3000` and even tiny synthetic-energy profiler runs were too slow on the